Summer Camp Frequently Asked Questions

 What is your refund policy?

 It is our hope that all the students who register and are accepted make it a priority and are able to attend the summer camp.
-We understand under special circumstances this is not possible; please click here to see the complete "Refund Policy" located on our current Summer Camps page.
+We understand under special circumstances this is not possible; please click here to see the complete "Refund Policy" located on our course site.

 Are there any discounts or scholarships?

 For up to date information about current discounts and scholarships click here to see "Discounts and Scholarships" located on our current Summer Camps page.